 training for volunteers

-These notes will lead volunteers through the training.
+These notes will lead your volunteers through the training.
 Each video has a short summary, and a few questions for the volunteer to answer, either by themselves or as a group.